shanicesmith98/techresources/README.md

 # Tech Resources

 This is stockpile of resources I've found useful and allowed me to immerse myself in the tech community as a student.

+Current Status: _Discord, Slack and Newsletters links are to be added._

 ### Catergories